uber/react-vis/docs/markdown/sunburst.md

 Pass in a function that will be called on click on a given arc.

+#### onValueRightClick (optional)
+Type: `function`
+- Should accept arguments (arc node, domEvent)

+Pass in a function that will be called on right click on a given arc.

 #### onValueMouseOver (optional)
 Type: `function`
 - Should accept arguments (arc node, domEvent)